tilt-dev/tilt.build/docs/tutorial/1-prerequisites.md

 (It's possible to use Tilt without Kubernetes and Docker!)

 For this tutorial, though, we'll walk you through a sample project that uses Docker for building container images, and Kubernetes for running them.
-For now, we’ll focus on Tilt fundamentals.
+For now, we'll focus on Tilt fundamentals.
 We won't actually dive into a Dockerfile or Kubernetes YAML.
 (We have chosen them due to their prevalence and to ensure a consistent experience.)

-In the following steps, you’ll install Tilt, install Docker, provision a local Kubernetes cluster, and get the sample project ready.
+In the following steps, you'll install Tilt, install Docker, provision a local Kubernetes cluster, and get the sample project ready.

 Prefer not to download additional tools?
 You can still follow along on the web - go ahead and skip to the [next section][tutorial-tilt-up]!